tictail/tt.js/README.md

 tt.js
 =====

-This project contains all pieces that togehter builds up tt.js.
-To build tt.js on your local machine follow these steps:
+This project contains all pieces that togehter builds up `tt.js`.
+Here are a few commands to get you started:

     # Install node on your local machine
     $ brew install node